gpoell/qmul-rbh-gui/README.md

 </details>

 ## Repository Folder Structure
 Below is a summary of how the code for the GUI is organized.
-It leverages a container, components, and utils architecture to modularize the major sections of the application, reusable components, and shared utility functions.
+It leverages a container, components, and utils architecture to organize the major containers of the application, reusable components, and shared utility functions.

 📁src/ -- all source code for the application
 * 📁components/ -- reusable components shared throughout the application